-Elections Alberta provides your CFO and Primary Contact with access to our Online Financial System (OFS) to report advertising contributions.
-If these roles are held by two individuals, we assign each individual with a unique user ID and password for system access, and either user can enter and receipt contributions.
+Elections Alberta provides your TPA CFO and Primary Contact with access to our Online Financial System (OFS).
+If these roles are held by two individuals, we assign each individual with a unique user ID and password for system access, and either use can enter and receipt contributions.